Skip to main content

 This event is free and bookings are not required.
 Read more about the exhibition, broader project and explore additional public programs here

 People, Culture & Country 2024: Aboriginal and Torres Strait Islander Art Project is an initiative of the Department of Education, North Queensland Region.
-This project is supported by the Queensland Government though Arts Queensland; Townsville City Galleries – Townsville City Council; and by Umbrella Studio Contemporary Arts.
+This project is supported by the Queensland Government through Arts Queensland; Townsville City Galleries – Townsville City Council; and by Umbrella Studio Contemporary Arts.

 Allison Hoolihan is a Gugu Badhun woman and practicing local artist with experience across a variety of mediums.
 Her most recent work includes her contribution to the PCC Project over the past four years, and being a stallholder at the local markets.
 Allison draws her inspiration from life and her connections to past, present and future.